 app register --name unzip --type task --uri file://C:/tmp/unzip-task1.jar

 task create mytask --definition "taskdef"

 to get full details of the execution task display --id

 Spring cloud data flow is providing server with easily deployable microservices dynamically, we can easily integrate the microservices using piping with middleware message brokers.
 We can monitor the metrics, health, memory of the each of the deployed microservices .dataflow will also providing shell to managing the same from command prompt.

-Java J2ee development professionals have shared the concept of Spring Cloud in this post.
+Java web development have shared the concept of Spring Cloud in this post.
 You can follow the guidelines they have shared here to understand the Spring Cloud and its features.
 For further queries, write to experts in comments.